+Figure 10.
+Count of Engineering Design Process phases by grade.

 The frequency of each EDP phase by grade level is shown above.
 The results are similar to the duration graph but the number of build and evaluation phases are more similar which indicates that the sixth grader has shorter build and evaluate phases.